The Excel Hex2Dec function converts a hexadecimal (a base-16 number) into a decimal number.

 The following table shows the first 32 hexadecimal values, along with the equivalent decimal values:

-The following spreadsheets show examples of the Excel Hex2Dec function.
+The following spreadsheets show five examples of the Excel Hex2Dec function.

 Note that, in the above example spreadsheet, the negative hexidecimal in cell A4 uses two's complement notation.

-Further information and examples of the Excel Hex2Dec function can be found on the Microsoft Office website.
+Further details and examples of the Excel Hex2Dec function are provided on the Microsoft Office website.

 If you get an error from the Excel Hex2Dec function this is likely to be the #NUM! error: